 “Hey Dialogue, what’s happening?”
 Plot inquired, snapping his knuckles and tapping his toe against the rings of the binder.

 “Hey Plot.
 Nothing much, just been checking out this Narrator reading this story.”
 Dialogue leaned against the lined foolscap paper with its arms folded.

 “Oh yeah?
 Narrator telling you much?”
 Plot turned the corner of that foolscap paper, peeking underneath to the next page.

 “Not really.
 Can’t take it in with all those full sentences.
 What a load.
-I’m bored to almost tears.
-That’s why I think I’ll infiltrate.
-Help Reader understand the story.
+I’m bored to tears.
+I think I’ll infiltrate. help Reader understand the story.
 Understand You.”
 Dialogue said.

 “What you gonna do?”
 Plot asked Dialogue.

 “Might introduce Reader over there, to a little bit of perspective about Narrator.”
 Dialogue replied.

 “Exactly.”
 Dialogue threw Plot over its shoulders and tramped the foolscap paper with two large black boots, turning a new page over.